Actindo-AG/Documentation/EDI/UserInterface/01a_Exports.md

 ![Edit definition](../../Assets/Screenshots/EDI/Operation/ExportDefinitionEdit.png "[Edit definition]")

-Use the *Settings* tab to edit the basic settings of the exporter definition.
-See [Create exporter definition](#create-exporter-definition) for a description of all fields and functions.
+The *Settings* tab is used to edit the basic settings of the exporter definition.

+- [CANCEL]
+   Click this button to finish the exporter definition creation without saving it.
+The *Create definition* view is closed.

+- [SAVE]
+   Click this button to save the exporter definition.
+The *Create definition* view is closed.

+For all other fields and functions, see [Create exporter definition](#create-exporter-definition).

 ## File settings tab